Pfern/ADER17/README.md

 	LO 6 - Assess the general quality of the alignments and detect possible problems

-		LO 6.1 - Visualizing alignments in IGV for single genes

-		LO 6.2 - Use tools such as RSeQC and Qualimap to assess quality of alignments Interpret general alignment statistics such as percentage of aligned reads Check the reports to assess RNA integrity and diversity

-	LO 7 - Generate tables of counts using the alignment and a reference gene annotation

-		LO 7.1 - What is a reference gene annotation, versioning and where to obtain
+		LO 6.1 - What is a reference gene annotation, versioning and where to obtain
 			Question: what is the GFF/GTF format?
 			Obtain genome GTF from Ensembl

+		LO 6.2 - Visualizing alignments in IGV for single genes

+		LO 6.3 - Use tools such as RSeQC and Qualimap to assess quality of alignments Interpret general alignment statistics such as percentage of aligned reads Check the reports to assess RNA integrity and diversity

+	LO 7 - Generate tables of counts using the alignment and a reference gene annotation

-		LO 7.2 - The process of generating gene counts from genome aligments
+		LO 7.1 - The process of generating gene counts from genome aligments
 			Question: what parameters we need to consider when counting?

-		LO 7.3 - Use tools such as htseq-counts to generate table of gene counts
+		LO 7.2 - Use tools such as htseq-counts to generate table of gene counts

 	LO 8 - Generate lists of differentially expressed genes, at least for a simple pairwise comparison